ictashik/OpenDataTagger/readme.md

             ├── tagging.html
             └── upload.html

-## Configuration
+Configuration
 	•	Django Settings:
 All configurations are managed in AthensMT/AthensMT/settings.py.
-Be sure to update the ALLOWED_HOSTS, DEBUG, and other settings for your deployment environment.
+Update ALLOWED_HOSTS, DEBUG, and other settings as necessary for your deployment environment.
 	•	Media Files:
 Uploaded CSV files and generated outputs (tagged CSV and logs) are stored in the media/ directory.
 	•	LLM Integration:
 The integration with the local LLM is implemented in tagger_app/utils.py using an OpenAI-like client.
-Update LLM_MODEL_NAME, the API endpoint, or API key as necessary.
+Update LLM_MODEL_NAME, the API endpoint, or the API key as needed.
 	•	Caching:
-Django’s LocMemCache is used for tracking real-time LLM usage statistics and the progress of the tagging process.
+Django’s LocMemCache is used to track real-time LLM usage statistics and the progress of the tagging process.

-## Contributing
+Contributing

 Contributions are welcome!
-Please feel free to open issues or submit pull requests with improvements or bug fixes.
+Please open issues or submit pull requests for improvements or bug fixes.

-## License
+License

 This project is open source.
 Include your license information here if applicable.

-## Acknowledgments
+Acknowledgments
 	•	Django
 	•	Tailwind CSS
 	•	OpenAI API
-    •	Ollama
+	•	Special thanks to all contributors and the open source community.

-	•	Thanks to all contributors and the open source community for their support.
+If you still encounter formatting issues, try pasting the content into a plain text editor and then saving it as `README.md`.